Avaray/stable-diffusion-templates/README.md

 - Each script has some useful Lora's that will work with that checkpoint.
 Basically there are two lists of Lora's - one for checkpoints based on [SDXL](https://github.com/Avaray/stable-diffusion-templates?tab=readme-ov-file#-sdxl) and one for checkpoints based on [PDXL](https://github.com/Avaray/stable-diffusion-templates?tab=readme-ov-file#-pdxl).
 - Each script has some useful Extensions.
 Basically the same for all scripts.
 Except `taggers`.

+To see what is included in each script, you can check sripts in [scripts directory](https://github.com/Avaray/stable-diffusion-templates/tree/main/scripts).
 In near future I will also add some useful Embeddings (Textual Inversions).

 # 📋 TODO's